chenxingqiang/llm-course-chen/notebooks/md/lesson_03_Basic_knowledge_and_architectural_characteristics_of_LLM.md

 The Transformer architecture laid the foundation for models like BERT, GPT, and T5, which have pushed the boundaries of what's possible in NLP.
 In the next part, we'll explore how these models built upon the Transformer to achieve their impressive capabilities.

-Certainly, I'll continue with the next part of the lesson, focusing on how the Transformer architecture led to the development of modern LLMs.
-I'll include formulas where necessary but keep them to a minimum.

-Part 3: From Transformers to Modern LLMs

 ## The Rise of Pre-trained Language Models

 The Transformer architecture paved the way for a new paradigm in NLP: large-scale pre-training followed by task-specific fine-tuning.
 This approach led to the development of models that could understand and generate human-like text with unprecedented accuracy.
 Let's explore the key models that defined this era.